SantiagoYanezFerreiro/Top_Developer_Resources/README.md

 Deploy a project to Heroku:

     Create a Heroku account and Log in on it
-    From dashboard click new > create new app
+    From dashboard click new > create new app and add the desired name.
-    Add the desired name in the App name field
     When connected, click on settings > Config Vars and add key and value pairs.
 Variables shoud be the same as in the env.py file
     From Deploy open Automatic deployment and Connect to GitHub section, then click on github username and repository name Heroku will receive all info from your Github repository.
 Wait for the succesfully completed message.
     Click Open App from top right corner to view the app in a new window.

 ## Cloning